 Wearing a high ponytail with curtain bangs spells effortless chic.
 Whether you are heading out to the gym, the shops, or meeting friends, this look has the perfect balance of practicality and cuteness.

-Adding heavy layers help blend curtain bangs into a shag haircut seamlessly, and give you instant rock-chick vibes.
+Adding heavy layers help blend bangs into a shag haircut seamlessly, and give you instant rock-chick vibes.

+Try out some curtain bangs and a bob!
 The long bob is not only pioneering a comeback for shoulder-length hair but it’s also the perfect base onto which you can cut curtain bangs.

-How to cut curtain bangs
+How to cut hairstyles with curtain bangs

-Curtain bangs are made by parting your bangs in the center and moving them to the sides so that they frame your face.
+Curtain bangs hairstyles are made by parting your bangs in the center and moving them to the sides so that they frame your face.
 Typically, the bangs will be cut into an inverted ‘V’ shape so that they perfectly glide over your cheekbones and even sometimes taper down to the jawline.
 Before cutting curtain bangs, it’s important to consider how you want them to blend with the rest of your hair: do you want a clean edge or a more tousled join?
 What’s more, think about your face shape and hair texture; which of the following categories do you fall into?

-- Long faces: Curtain bangs really help disguise wide foreheads and long faces, so opt for a fairly chunky cut that offers a lot of coverage.
+- Long faces: Curtain bangs hairstyles really help disguise wide foreheads and long faces, so opt for a fairly chunky cut that offers a lot of coverage.

-Styling your curtain fringe
+Styling your curtain bangs

-After washing, apply a small amount of a styling product like the göt2b Glam Force Sculpting Gel through the hair, part it and twist your bangs around your fingers.
+After washing, apply a small amount of a styling product like the göt2b Glam Force sculpting gel through the hair, part it and twist your bangs around your fingers.
 Smooth the roots and leave to air dry.
 This should offer a relaxed beach waves hair effect.

 Clip the bangs into place while you dry the rest of the hair.
 Use a barrel brush to blow-dry the hair forward and add the amount of curl you want.
-Finish by applying a good spritz of göt2b Glam Force Hairspray to a comb and gently run this through the bangs for extra hold.
+Finish by applying a good spritz of göt2b Glam Force hairspray to a comb and gently run this through the bangs for extra hold.